-Female mosquitoes are basically tiny vampires (males don't bite), and vampires are known to hate garlic, so garlic must repel mosquitoes and may even kill them ... right?
-Nope, as it turns out, garlic doesn't have much effect on mosquitoes at all, and most likely, you can't use garlic to kill mosquitoes.
-The longstanding belief that garlic is an effective insect repellent has been challenged by several researchers, but that may not deter true believers in the power of garlic.
+Female mosquitoes are basically tiny vampires (males don't bite), and vampires are known to hate garlic, so garlic must repel mosquitoes and may even kill them — right?
+The longstanding belief that garlic is an effective insect repellent has been challenged by several researchers who argue that garlic doesn't have much of an effect on mosquitoes.

 Video of the Day